casper-network/docs/source/docs/casper/dapp-dev-guide/testing.md

 **Global Variables and Constants**

-Framework use these variables to find the compiled WASM file and to create the deploy.
+The framework uses global variables and constants to find the compiled WASM file and to create the deploy.

 ```rust
 use std::path::PathBuf;